croketillo/colorpattern/README.rst

        print("\nNORMAL PRINT AGAIN")
        # Now, printing returns to normal even with the new patterns
        print('-----------------------')
-       print('This is a normal message again.')
+       print('This is a normal message again.
+12345')

    if __name__ == "__main__":
        main()